LSE Group names former SEC head Schapiro non-executive director

-NEW YORK, June 11 London Stock Exchange Group said on Thursday it appointed former U.S. Securities and Exchange Commission Chairman Mary Schapiro non-executive director of its board as the exchange operator seeks to expand in North America.
+NEW YORK London Stock Exchange Group (LSE.L) said on Thursday it appointed former U.S. Securities and Exchange Commission Chairman Mary Schapiro non-executive director of its board as the exchange operator seeks to expand in North America.

 Schapiro chaired the SEC from 2009 to 2012, and is also a former chief executive officer and chairman of the Financial Industry Regulatory Authority, and a former chairman of the Commodity Futures Trading Commission.